DearMind-Google-SC/DearMind-BE/README.md

 ## 🚢 Deployment

 This backend is deployed on Render.
-Deployment is triggered manually via the “Deploy latest commit” button in the Render dashboard after pushing to the `main` branch.

 ---